DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Granuloma annulare (GA) is a common skin condition in which there are smooth discoloured plaques.
-They are usually thickened and ring-shaped or annular in shape.
+Granuloma annulare (GA) is a common inflammatory skin condition typified clinically by annular, smooth, discoloured papules and plaques, and necrobiotic granulomas on histology.
 Granuloma annulare is more correctly known as necrobiotic papulosis.
-There are several clinical patterns.

-Granuloma annulare is a delayed hypersensitivity reaction to some component of the dermis.
+Granuloma annulare may be a delayed hypersensitivity reaction to a component of the dermis or a reaction pattern to numerous triggers.
+Reported triggering events have included many skin infections and infestations, and types of skin trauma.
 Inflammation is mediated by tumour necrosis factor alpha (TNFα).
-The reason that this occurs is unknown.
+The reason this occurs is unknown.

-Granuloma annulare can occur on any site of the body and is occasionally quite widespread.
+Granuloma annulare can occur on any site of the body and is occasionally widespread.
 It only affects the skin.
 Granuloma annulare may cause no symptoms, but affected areas are often tender when knocked.
-The plaques tend to slowly change shape, size and position.
+The plaques tend to slowly change shape, size, and position.

 Localised granuloma annulare